 The need to reach millions

 BioSandFilter.org believes that the provision of safe water and sanitation is fundamental to poverty alleviation.
-We are convinced that appropriate technology is one of the tools needed to achieve the millennium development goals for water and sanitation.
-These targets are to reduce by half before 2015, the 1.1 billion people who currently do not have access to improved water supply.
+We are convinced that appropriate technology is one of the tools needed to achieve much wider and more rapid access to improved water supply by those that don’t have it.

-To do this, solutions are needed that can reach millions and hundreds of millions of people, not merely the thousands and tens of thousands targeted by conventional water projects.
+To do this, solutions are needed that can reach millions, not merely the thousands and tens of thousands targeted by conventional water projects.
 Such technology needs to be cheap, mass-producible, effective and simple to use and maintain.
 Bio-sand filters combine all that, as is evident from the information available on this site.

 Secondly, a market-driven environment needs to be created where consumers’ needs are met – even if these consumers happen to be poor.
-It is estimated that more than 35 billion Euros have been spent on water and sanitation interventions during the last decade.
-Yet, the results have not been impressive.
-Many large-scale projects have been unsustainable usually because the users were not properly involved during the project design, nor consulted on what they were actually willing to pay for.
+Despite large investments having been made in water and sanitation interventions during the last decades, the results have not been as impressive as we would hope.
+Many large-scale projects have been unsustainable, at times because the users were not properly involved during the project design, nor consulted on what they were actually willing to pay for.